dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 - `os_auditd_enabled`
   - Default: `true`
   - Description: Set to false to disable installing and configuring auditd.
+- `os_auditd_template`
+  - Default: `etc/audit/auditd.conf.j2`
+  - Description: Template file to use for auditd.conf.
+By overwriting this value, a custom auditd.conf template can be provided.
+Put a `templates` directory next to your playbook with a custom template in it (e.q. `myauditd.conf.j2`) and set this variable to your template.
 - `os_auditd_max_log_file_action`
   - Default: `keep_logs`
   - Description: Defines the behaviour of auditd when its log file is filled up.
 Possible other values are described in the auditd.conf man page.
 The most common alternative to the default may be `rotate`.